openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 modify the installer to create the desired machinesets for new clusters and perform adoptions as a 1-time operation for a given release.

-This question is not a blocker, we can decide the update the installer or not later as the adoption code will work in all scenarios.
+This question is not a blocker, we can decide to update the installer or not later as the adoption code will work in all scenarios.

 ### Test Plan